justEstif/evt_technical_challenge/readme.md

 ### Why nginx:alpine?

-- Alpine linux and much smaller than most distrubuition base images and thus leads to much slimmer images in general.
+- Alpine linux and much smaller than most distribution base images and thus leads to much slimmer images in general.
 It is also know for being secure.

 - The main caveat to note is that it does use musl libc instead of glibc and friends, so software will often run into issues depending on the depth of their libc requirements/assumptions.